karkael64/amonite-craft/README.md

 ```

 In this example :
-* The function `atFirstCallOnly()` is called one time in all the
-window session.
-You can use it if you want to improve your website performance
-and do the necessary actions before showing page and section.
+* The function `atFirstCallOnly()` is called one time in all the window session.
+You can use it if you want to improve your website performance and do the necessary actions before showing page and section.
-* The function `Section.prototype.setSection()` replaces the current section
-with this section (important: if the current page is different than this
-section's page, then the page is also replaced!).
+* The function `Section.prototype.setSection()` replaces the current section by this section (important: if the current page is different than this section's page, then the page is also replaced!).
 * The function `router.add("route", function exec(args) {})` create a route registered in this router.
 In the above section, the route `list` matches when URL path is `/market` or `/market/` (last slash is optional), and the route `item` matches when URL path is `/market/item/123aze` (or anything else than "123aze").
 The arguments `args` are extracted from URL (ie: `["", "item", {value: "123aze", type: "integer"}]`).

 ### API requests